 How did we order the units?

-In Unit 1, Place Value, Rounding, Addition, and Subtraction, students rely on their substantial work in Grade 2 on place value to develop an understanding of rounding.
+In Unit 1, Rounding, Addition, and Subtraction, students rely on their substantial work in Grade 2 on place value to develop an understanding of rounding.
 They then develop fluency with addition and subtraction within 1,000.
 Finally, they use both aforementioned skills to solve one-and two-step word problems involving addition and subtraction, using rounding to assess the reasonableness of their answers.
-While the content taught in this unit is not major work of Grade 3 as determined by the Common Core State Standards, it serves as a foundation for later work, such as assessing the reasonableness of all types of two-step word problems and multiplying one-digit numbers by multiples of ten.
-Thus, it serves as an introduction to the course.
+While the content taught in this unit is not major work of Grade 3 as determined by the Common Core State Standards, it serves as a foundation for later work, such as assessing the reasonableness of all types of two-step word problems and multiplying one-digit numbers by multiples of ten, making it a useful introduction to 3rd grade math.

 In Units 2 & 3, Multiplication and Division Parts I & II, students are introduced to the other two major operations, multiplication and division.
 They come to understand multiplication as finding the total number of objects in a certain number of equal-sized groups, and division as finding either the size of the group or the number of groups.
 Students work towards fluency of all multiplication and division facts within 100, relying on the properties and patterns to help in particular with the difficult facts of 6, 7, 8, 9.
 Students solve one-step multiplication and division word problems involving equal groups and arrays, and solve two-step word problems involving all four operations.
 They also explore myriad connections to multiplication and division, including exploring patterns, including patterns in the skip-counting sequence, and scaled picture and bar graphs.